 This method works well if your budget is already tight.
 You can squeeze in the occasional savings without tightening your budget even more.

 Use an app to make it automatic

 There are some useful apps out there that make it dead simple to save more money.
 Qapital, a free app on iOS and Android, allows you to create fun rules for your savings.
 You can set up a rule to round up your purchases and save the remainder.
 You can automate the “save when you splurge” rule.
 You can connect your Qapital account to IFTTT and create a rule that saves money any time you complete a task—the possibilities are almost endless.
 You have to sign up for a Qapital account to use the app, but then you can easily transfer the funds to your regular account whenever you want.
 In general, the app makes saving money a little more fun and automatic.

 Digit, a free webapp (also available on iOS and Android) works the same way.
 Instead of creating rules, though, the app simply saves whatever amount it thinks you can afford.
 It looks at your spending habits, your future bills, and your income to decide how many “extra” dollars you can save every day or week.
 Chances are, you won’t miss the cash, and at the end of the month, you might be surprised at how much extra money you’ve accumulated.
 You can squeeze more savings out of your budget without any extra effort.

 Monthly challenges are a great way to squeeze in a little more savings.
-This year, for example, we’ve challenged readers to curb restaurant spending, save their spare change, and haggle their bills.
-Personally, I’ve saved over $1,000 from these challenges so far this year, and many of you have done even done better.
+For example, we’ve challenged readers to curb restaurant spending, save their spare change, and haggle their bills.
+Personally, I’ve saved over $1,000 from these challenges in a year, and many of you have done even better.